invenia/blog/_posts/2021-01-22-navigating-first-internship.md

 comments: false
 ---

+During the final weeks of my internship with Invenia, while looking back on my time here, I had the idea to share some thoughts on my experience and what advice I wish I had been given leading up to my start date.
+There are countless recipes for a successful internship, and I hope what follows can help guide you towards making yours great.

 First and foremost, congratulations on landing your first technical internship!
 After hours of fine-tuning your resume, countless cover